tbgolfer86/Module3-Challenge/README.md

 ---

   ## Usage
   This app runs in the browser.
-The user is prompted to choose a password length between 8-128 characters followed by a series of confirmations that offer the option for the password to include lowercase, uppercase, numbers, and/or special characters.<br>
+The user is prompted to choose a password length between 8-128 characters followed by a series of confirmations that offer the option for the password to include lowercase, uppercase, numbers, and/or special characters.<br><br>
   https://tbgolfer86.github.io/Password-Generator/

   The screenshot below shows it open.